zorbathut/dec/docs/articles/doc_parsing.md

 Many types can be parsed natively by def.
 This page lists them all.

-Note that more types and formats may work than this page lists.
-If there's a format that the library currently supports, which you'd like added to unit tests and official documentation, please submit a pull request.
+Note that more types and formats may work than this page lists, but if it's not listed here, it's not officially supported.

 ## Numeric types